 12th grade- Depending on the school a student is planning to attend, a Senior will need to take placement tests for

-college; the COMPASS or Accuplacer test are used for tech admission and placement.
-Students may
+college; the Accuplacer test are used for tech admission and placement (WITC).

 ACT may be taken again to improve score; test given at Holcombe October, December, April and June.

 Click here for information on the ACT.

 This question box is specifically for parents of Lake Holcombe students.